 Electric motors are produced in almost unmanageable variety.
 They are available as tiny little motors, for example in toys.
 As motors of medium power, they compete with the combustion engine, for example in garden tools.
 Large motors, for example, provide the drives for electric machine tools.
 But it is not only the design of these motors that differs.
 They are also offered in a number of basically different types.

-How does an electric motor work?
+How does an electric motor work

 The advantages of the electric motor compared to a combustion engine

+The electric motor is much simpler in design and therefore cheaper to produce than a combustion engine.
+This motor has a high efficiency of about 90%.
+The efficiency of the combustion engine is about 30%.
+An electric motor is much quieter.
 The electric motor reaches full torque very quickly.
-The combustion engine, on the other hand, must first reach a certain speed in order to achieve optimum torque.
+The combustion engine, on the other hand, must first reach a certain speed to achieve optimum torque.

 Which criteria are important when choosing a manufacturer?

 Numerous manufacturers offer electric motors in a wide variety of designs, power ratings and construction types.
 To find a suitable manufacturer, it is worth comparing the offers.
 The following questions are of interest in this comparison.
 How large is the selection of suitable motors from this manufacturer?
 Does it offer purchasing advice?
 Is a customer service available for any help that may be required with the installation of the motor?
 What are the delivery times for the type of engine you require?
 Is there a repair service available?